 Akron Children’s Public Relations department handles all media calls.
-In addition to being our policy, it’s in the media’s best interest to channel inquiries through the PR office.
+Not only is it our policy, it’s in reporter’s best interest to channel inquiries through the PR office.
 Our media relations professionals are familiar with the media’s special needs and deadlines, and we work quickly to arrange interviews and gather background information and details.
 Calls made to others in the organization will be routed to our PR department.

 Our first responsibility is to the patient’s health and welfare.
 We have legal and ethical responsibilities to preserve patient confidentiality.
 The patient has specific legal rights to privacy as governed by several federal and state laws, as well as standards set forth by the Joint Commission.